 Twice Baked Potatoes

 A while back my youngest sister Michelle called me perplexed on exactly where my Twice Baked Potatoes recipe was located on the blog.
-I responded that I didn’t have a Twice Baked Potatoes recipe on my blog and she responded ‘well, you need to get your Twice Baked Potatoes recipe up on the blog right away’.
+I responded that I didn’t have a Twice Baked Potatoes recipe on my blog.
+She responded ‘well, you need to get your Twice Baked Potatoes recipe up on the blog right away’.

-I assured Michelle her Twice Baked were coming and so here we are with some delicious, piping hot Twice Baked Potatoes.
+I assured Michelle her Twice Baked Potatoes recipe was in the works and here we are with some delicious, piping hot Twice Baked Potatoes.

 You can whip in your own choice of added ingredients or finish off topping with some chopped scallions, parsley, bacon, anything to your hearts content.
 Actually, I only sprinkled on the chopped scallions for the photo color pop though some finely chopped scallions really do bring a lovely little bite of crunch to the flavor.